Detection, localisation and tracking of pallets using machine learning techniques and 2D range data: Methods

+{ Convolutional Neural Networks (CNNs) are specifically suited for image processing applications \cite{Lecun2015}.
+They are specialised multi-layer perceptrons that include a \emph{hard inductive bias} in the form of a strongly constrained structure that is especially suited to signal processing.
+To this purpose, the main component of CNNs is convolutional layers.
+These layers feature a local connectivity patterns, forcing the network to operate on limited-size receptive field.
+Since the weight values are repeated over each of these receptive fields, the result is that a trained convolutional layer effectively implements the convolution of its input signal with a learned filter.
+Nonlinear layers are then used to decimate the output of multiple filter banks and to provide the capacity of learning more general non-linear mappings.

+In addition to being tailored to signal-processing applications, this constrained structure is necessary to avoid an unmanageable number of parameters to train even for small sized images.} Since each filter is defined only by a small number of parameters compared to a fully connected layer, the number of parameters to be trained in the network is greatly reduced.

+A number of hyper-paramenters are should be set when designing a convolutional layer, such as: (i) its \emph{depth}, i.e., the number of filters to be used; (ii) the \emph{receptive field}, i.e., the size of each filter; (iii) the \emph{stride}, being how much to slide the filters; and finally (iv) the \emph{zero-padding}, i.e., how many zeros to pad a layer's input with, so to control the output's size.

 A CNN is usually composed of more than a single convolutional layer, and often includes other kinds of layers.
-A typical structure involves: \begin{itemize} \item an \emph{input layer}, having the same dimensions as the input data (e.g., a colour image having dimensions $250 \times 250 \times 3$ pixels by colour channels); \item the \emph{convolutional layer}, as described in the previous paragraph, usually increasing the depth of the volume by computing multiple filters; \item a \emph{Rectifier Linear Unit (ReLU) layer}, which applies an element-wise nonlinear activation function and keeps dimensions unchanged; \item a \emph{pooling layer}, to perform downsampling on spatial dimension (i.e., width and height); \item a final \emph{fully connected layer}, to classify the input data based on the previously computed features, i.e., a vector with length equal to the number of possible classes. \end{itemize} It is noteworthy that not all the layers introduced above have learnable parameters, as ReLU and pooling layers do not, but all of them except ReLU are characterised by some hyper-parameters to be defined.
-Typical \emph{deep learning} neural networks \cite{Lecun2015} differentiate themselves by the number of employed layers (called again \emph{depth}, not to be confused with the depth of a convolutional layer), the way they are dimensioned and connected, and the choice of said hyper-parameters.
+A typical structure involves: \begin{itemize} \item an \emph{input layer}, having the same dimensions as the input data (e.g., a colour image having dimensions $250 \times 250 \times 3$ pixels by colour channels); \item the \emph{convolutional layer}, as described in the previous paragraph, usually increasing the depth of the volume by computing multiple filters; \item a \emph{Rectifier Linear Unit (ReLU) layer}, which applies an element-wise nonlinear activation function and keeps dimensions unchanged; \item a \emph{pooling layer}, to perform downsampling on spatial dimension (i.e., width and height); \item a final \emph{fully connected layer}, to classify the input data based on the previously computed features, i.e., a vector with length equal to the number of possible classes. \end{itemize} Not all of these layer types have learnable parameters, as ReLU and pooling layers do not, but all of them except ReLU are characterised by some hyper-parameters to be defined.